Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 Keytruda: Dosing, Uses and Side Effects

 Keytruda (pembrolizumab) was first approved for the treatment of metastatic melanoma, followed by metastatic non-small cell lung cancer (NSCLC), and then recurrent or metastatic squamous cell head and neck carcinoma (HNSCC).
 For treatment of metastatic NSCLC (which can be first-line), patients are selected based on presence of positive PD-L1 expression determined via an FDA-approved companion diagnostic test.
-In March, 2017 Keytruda was approved to treat classical Hodgkin's lymphoma, and in May 2017 as first-Line combination therapy for patients with metastatic nonsquamous non-small cell lung cancer (NSCLC), irrespective of PD-L1 expression.
+In March, 2017 Keytruda was approved to treat classical Hodgkin's lymphoma, and in May 2017 as first-line combination therapy for patients with metastatic nonsquamous non-small cell lung cancer (NSCLC), irrespective of PD-L1 expression.
+Since May of 2017, it has also been approved for multiple other indications including gastric cancer and metastatic urothelial carcinoma, a type of bladder cancer.

 Keytruda is given as an intravenous (IV) infusion over 30 minutes.
 Access the most recent dosing recommendations here.
 Immune-mediated reactions, such as pneumonitis, colitis, hepatitis, endocrinopathies, and nephritis can occur.
 These reactions, which can be severe and life-threatening, may result in temporary or permanent discontinuation of the drug and corticosteroids administered.
 Other more common side effects (occurring in >20% of patients) may include rash, cough, pruritis, constipation, diarrhea, and nausea.
 Obtain a complete listing of Keytruda side effects here.